A few of our benefits

 There are also a host of job boards that allow you to attract global talent.
 Plus, you can use these boards to research where other companies are listing their roles, which may give you a sense of where the talent might be.

-• Indeed, one of the world’s largest job search engines, delivers more than 2x the number of global hires versus other sites, due to its massive worldwide reach.
+• Indeed, one of the world’s largest job search engines, reaches 300 million unique visitors globally each month due to its massive worldwide reach.
 When posting your job, simply select the desired geographies you’d like to source from.

 • Hired is a reverse job board.
 Candidates create profiles, and companies apply to interview candidates.